 Santa Cruz.
 The ancient Jewish Quarter of Seville, you can still enjoy the mediaeval centre of the city lying on the banks of the Guadalquivir river.

 Seville Cathedral.
 Built to demonstrate the wealth and power of Seville after the Reconquest, this is the largest gothic the cathedral in the world, the third largest church in the world, and the final resting plae of Christopher Columbus.
 Impressive.

 The Alcázar.
 An impressive royal palace that was built originally for the Moorish kings of Al-Andalus.
 The palace is recognised as one of the most beautiful in Spain, and one of the best examples of Mudéjar architecture in the peninsula.
 It's also the oldest royal palace still in use in Europe and UNESCO world heritage site.

 The Torre del Oro.
 Built in the early 13th century, the Torre de Oro is 12-sided military watchtower on the side of the Guadalquivir river.
 It's name "The Tower of Gold" comes from the golden sheen of it's outer walls, though the reality of the construction is somewhat more mundane ( a mixture of lime mortar and pressed straw).

 Plaza de España.
 Here is the principal building dating back to the 1929 Expo, set in the Maríá Luisa plaza.
 All the provinces of Spain are represented on the tiled panels and the walls are decorated with sculptures of illustrious Spaniards from history.
 It's a very impressive building.

 Be the first to send us a review of this hotel.
-See below for some reviews from other sites.

 BOOK THIS HOTEL